Coombe Junction Halt railway station: History

 The Liskeard and Looe Railway was opened on 27 December 1860 to carry goods traffic; passenger trains running from 11 September 1879.
-The railway in those days connected with the Liskeard and Caradon Railway at and there was no station at Coombe but a platform was provided here from 1896 and trains would call to set down passengers going to if they notified the guard, as the steep road from Coombe to the station was considerably shorter than the route from Moorswater through Liskeard.
+The railway in those days connected with the Liskeard and Caradon Railway at Moorswater and there was no station at Coombe but a platform was provided here from 1896 and trains would call to set down passengers going to if they notified the guard, as the steep road from Coombe to the station was considerably shorter than the route from Moorswater through Liskeard.

 The extension line from Coombe Junction up to Liskeard opened for goods traffic on 25 February 1901.
-Passenger trains started to use this line on 15 May 1901 when Moorswater was closed to passengers.
-All trains called at what is now Coombe Junction station while the locomotive ran around to the south end of the train to continue the journey.
-The original track layout included a loop south of the station to allow two trains to pass, but from 1928 this was combined with the platform road and after this trains could only pass after the first had run round and shunted onto the through line, when the second could be allowed into the platform.
+Passenger trains started to use this line on 8 May 1901 but continued to call at Moorswater for another week until Coombe Junction railway station was opened on 15 May 1901 All trains called at what is now Coombe Junction station while the locomotive ran around to the south end of the train to continue the journey.

+Closure of the station was planned in 1966 but was reprieved by then-Minister for Transport Barbara Castle.